 • Steel blade, sword, dagger ( Bulat)

-• Foreigner, enemy, ill-wisher, non-believer (Busurman)
+• Foreigner, enemy, ill-wisher, infidel (Busurman)

 • Military clothing for the upper body (Uniform)